 I photographed this philodendron at Hidden Lake Garden in Tipton, Michigan.
-I loved the unusual heart shape leaf, and it was a Valentine’s Day trip with my husband, so it was awesome!
+I loved the unusual heart shape leaf, and it was a Valentine’s Day trip with my husband, so it was extra special!

 I love the Rosary vine, Ceropegia woodii, but I like the variegated form even more.
-This is an easy to grow succulent vine, perfect for a hanging basket.
-It produces small tubers on the vines which can be used to propagate the plant.
+This is an easy-to-grow succulent vine, perfect for a hanging basket.
+It produces small bulbils on the vines which can be used to propagate the plant.
 They need plenty of light to have the best coloration.